 For foliage that’s vibrant and bursting with claret, scarlet, amber, and gold, there’s one place that should be up near the top of anyone’s list: Vermont.
 Fall weekend getaways don’t get much better than this.

-We’ve chosen the meandering drive along Route 100, which takes you through cider country, replete with apple orchards, sleepy villages, farms, and beautiful autumnal colors.
+The meandering drive along Route 100, which takes you through cider country, is replete with apple orchards, sleepy villages, farms, and beautiful autumnal colors.
 Don’t forget to stock up on some local maple syrup while you’re here too.
 If you’re short on time, head straight to the Green Mountain Byway, an unforgettable 14-mile scenic corridor that winds through the Green Mountains, home to the state’s highest peak, Mount Mansfield.

 #3: New Hampshire: Lake Winnipesaukee Loop